Ricky Hatton: Outside the ring

-Although negotiations stalled at some points, Hatton fought the number one pound-for-pound fighter, Manny Pacquiao, on 2 May 2009.

 Hatton hosted the 9 November 2009 edition of WWE Raw at the Sheffield Arena, defeating professional wrestler Chavo Guerrero Jr. in a match.

 On 13 September 2010, Hatton was admitted to a rehabilitation facility, The Priory, in Roehampton, southwest London, for substance abuse to tackle a drink and clinical depression problem.
-He was caught on camera apparently snorting Class A drugs, lines of cocaine, in a Manchester hotel room.
+He was caught on camera apparently snorting Class A drugs, cocaine, in a Manchester hotel room.
 Doctors said they were more worried about his clinical depression and alcohol abuse than drug use.
 Hatton sought medical help two weeks prior after news emerged about a night out where he drank eleven pints of Guinness, vodka and sambuca during the night out with Emma Bowe, 29, the Irish national senior women's boxing champion.

 In December 2016, Hatton said that he had tried to kill himself on several occasions due to depression, stating: "I was coming off the rails with my drinking and that led to drugs.
 It was like a runaway train."

 In January 2024, Hatton competed in the sixteenth series of the ITV skating competition Dancing on Ice.
 He was paired with professional skater Robin Johnstone, and the pair were the first couple to be eliminated after losing the skate-off to Lou Sanders and Brendyn Hatfield.
 He subsequently began a relationship with fellow contestant, actress Claire Sweeney, however they split later in December of that year.

 In 2023 a documentary made by Dan Dewsbury, entitled Hatton, was released exclusively on Sky TV.
 It explored Hatton's career, focusing especially on his relationship with trainer Billy Graham.
 Well received by both audiences and critics, the programme was nominated in 2024 for the BAFTA in the Single Documentary category.